HatchApps/xavier-help/api.md

 ### GET /clients
 ***

-The `/clients` endpoint returns a list of all Xavier clients that the given [authentication token](/api.html#authentication) has access to, in a summarised format.
+The `/clients` endpoint returns a list of all Precision clients that the given [authentication token](/api.html#authentication) has access to, in a summarised format.

 **Request:** ```https://api.xavier-analytics.com/clients```